EdgeCaseBerg/sn/ch1.md

 accompany each of his days.

 Exiting the hallway he walked through his kitchen, waving towards the back of his flatmates head.
-Hoping that he wouldn't——
+Hoping that he wouldn't—

 "You have the rent today, Remy?"